 What is involved in a Texas Divorce?

-In Texas, in its purest form, a divorce terminates a marriage, giving a married couple the legal right to marry another person.
+In its purest form, a divorce terminates a marriage in Texas, giving a married couple the legal right to marry another person.

-What many people do not know is that a divorce is a lawsuit that does more than end a marriage.
+Many people do not know that a divorce is a lawsuit that does more than end a marriage.
 A Texas Divorce takes care of three things:

 - Property – divides marital assets and debts